Recommended Reading

 The War of Art

-While The War of Art is a book about art, it's lessons translate well to the field of software development.
+A book about art with lessons that translate well to the field of software development.

 On Writing Well, 30th Anniversary Edition: The Classic Guide to Writing Nonfiction